Vegz78/McAirpos/README.md

 Updates to included files located outside the _~/home/pi/McAirpos_ are seldomly expected, so to update, from inside this folder, simply type: ```git pull```

-Alternatively, if you've made changes to any of the files in this folder, simply back up those files, and then remove the folder an clone again, from _/home/pi_: ```rm -rf ./McAirpos&&git clone https://github.com/Vegz78/McAirpos.git```
+Alternatively, if you've made changes to any of the files in this folder, simply back up those files, and then remove the folder and clone again, from _/home/pi_: ```rm -rf ./McAirpos&&git clone https://github.com/Vegz78/McAirpos.git```

 ## Usage
 - Fire up EmulationStation and navigate to your MakeCode Arcade games menu and select the game to play, or